bluekite32/oursoundservice/README.md

 # SimpleStreamer
-Basic Homepage to bookmark and embed musici  like
+Basic Homepage to bookmark and embed music i like